ihasicic1/CinemaApp-Security-Technologies-Project/README.md

 2. Configure the database in `server/src/main/resources/application.properties`:

+3. Set the required environment variables:

+   You can refer to the `.env.example` file in the backend project root directory for a complete list of required variables.
+Copy its contents into a new `.env` file and update the values accordingly:

+   DB_USER=your_database_username
+   DB_PASSWORD=your_database_password
+   DB_URL=your_database_url_and_name

+4. Generate RSA keys for JWT:

+   Open a terminal in the project's root directory and run:

+   openssl genpkey -algorithm RSA -out src/main/resources/jwt/app.key -outform PEM openssl rsa -pubout -in src/main/resources/jwt/app.key -out src/main/resources/jwt/app.pub

+   This will generate:

+   A private key file: src/main/resources/jwt/app.key

+   A public key file: src/main/resources/jwt/app.pub

-3. Build and run the Spring Boot application:
+5. Build and run the Spring Boot application:

    cd server
    mvn clean install